Periodic orbits and their gravitational wave radiations in $\gamma$-metric: Discussions and Conclusions

 \section{Discussions and Conclusions}

-In this paper, we investigate the features of the $\gamma$-metric [cf. \eqref{ds2}] by considering the GWs emitted from a periodic orbit of a small object around a SMBH (i.e., an EMRI system will be considered) under the adiabatic approximation.
+In this paper, we investigate the features of the $\gamma$-metric [cf. \eqref{ds2}] by considering the GWs emitted from a periodic orbit of a small object around a compact object (i.e., an EMRI system is considered) under the adiabatic approximation.
 This metric is characterized by three known functions, denoted by $F(r)$, $G(r)$, and $H(r)$ [cf., \eqref{FGH}].
 Its deviation from that of Schwarzschild is mainly controlled by the dimensionless parameter $\gamma$, with which we further defined the factor $m$ through $m=\gamma M$, where $M$ is the total mass of the source.
 Setting $\gamma=1$ brings the $\gamma$-metric back to that of the Schwarzschild case.

 By scrutinizing \eqref{grr}, a predictable compact body can be obtained by concentrating on the case of $\gamma \in (1/2-\sqrt{5}/2, 1/2+\sqrt{5}/2)$.
-To check the deviation of the $\gamma$-metric from that of Schwarzschild, we first plot out the functions of $F(r)$, $G(r)$, and $H(r)$ in Fig.\ref{plotFGH} (The Schwarzschild case is added in there as a comparison).
+To check the deviation of the $\gamma$-metric from that of Schwarzschild, we first plot out the functions of $F(r)$, $G(r)$, and $H(r)$ in Fig.\ref{plotFGH} (The Schwarzschild limitation is added in there as a comparison).
 According to the allowed choices of $\gamma$ mentioned earlier, in this figure, the cases of $\gamma=0.5$ and $\gamma=1.5$ are considered.
 One can clearly discern deviations from the Schwarzschild metric in Fig.~\ref{plotFGH}.
 This implies the potential discrepancies from that of Schwarzschild for other physical quantities, including the gravitational waveforms (as to be shown later).

 To build up the problem for studying the GWs emitted by the EMRI system, we write down the Lagrangian [cf. \eqref{Lagrangian}], equation of motion [cf.\eqref{EOM}] as well as the geodesic equation [cf. \eqref{geodesic}] for a test particle around the center massive compact object.
 Throughout the paper, we restrict ourselves to equatorial motion, $\theta(\lambda)=\pi/2$, where $\lambda$ is the affine parameter of the world line of the test particle under consideration.
 With the help of the above equations, the effective potential can be determined, which is given by \eqref{Veff} and consists of factors of $L$ (the angular momentum, adopting the unit of $m$ under the unit system of $G_N=c=1$) as well as $\gamma$.
 We plot that out in Fig.\ref{plotveff} for different choices of $L$ and $\gamma$.
 Fig.\ref{plotveff} displays the effective potential for angular momenta lying between $L_{\text{mbo}}$ and $L_{\text{isco}}$, as we are considering the orbits bounded by the marginally bound orbit (MBO) as well as the innermost stable circular orbit (ISCO).
 The relative radii, energy (denoted as $E$), and the angular momentum themselves are plotted as functions of $\gamma$ in Figs.\ref{plotmbo} and \ref{plotisco}.
 Knowing the famous results of a Schwarzschild BH (viz., $r_{\text{isco}}=6M$ and $r_{\text{mbo}}=4M$), the resulting departure from the Schwarzschild limit is immediately apparent.
 Fig.\ref{plotmbo} shows that, increasing the parameter $\gamma$ increases both the $r_{\text{mbo}}$ and the $L_{\text{mbo}}$.
 Similar trends emerged for ISCOs, as shown in Fig.\ref{plotisco}.